fyi2/TonySherman/index.md

 - [Trump Tweets](https://github.com/fyi2/TrumpTweets-Alexa).
 A fun app that if you speak to Alexa and ask for trump tweets using his favorite adjectives you get 'extra' tweets.

 ### Python/Django
-- [django Productivity](https://github.com/fyi2/Django-Productivity).
+- [Django Productivity](https://github.com/fyi2/Django-Productivity).
 An initial skeleton on building a productivity portal in Python/Django
+- [Django Play Me](https://github.com/fyi2/DjangoPlayMe).
+A Django website offering betting and a few casino games.